caltechlibrary/t2t3_dataset_web_apps/presentation1.md

 - A "key", the unique identifier of a recipe (url friendly)
 - A name (human friendly and readable)
-- A list of ingredients and measures (CSV data)
+- A list of ingredients and their quantities (CSV data)
 - A procedure describing the preparation process (text)

 # Part 1.1: Basic Strategy